sangethmathewjohn/Simple-Server-with-Nodejs/README.md

              console.log("Server on port 3000");
          });

-Now you will be able to browse: 'localhost:3000/nodemon'.
+Now you will be able to browse: `localhost:3000/nodemon`.
-`$ sudo npm install vsoagent-installer -g`